-While the enchantment persists, the general responsible for the army experiences a roleplaying effect: they are never satisfied with the size, strength, military readiness or agreed tactics of their army, band, nation or Empire; they seek to improve things, doubting the opinions of others and being driven to fine new ways to improve their army and the capacity of the soldiers under their command.
+While the enchantment persists, the general responsible for the army experiences a roleplaying effect: they are never satisfied with the size, strength, military readiness or agreed tactics of their army, band, nation or Empire; they seek to improve things, doubting the opinions of others and being driven to find new ways to improve their army and the capacity of the soldiers under their command.

 The effect lasts until the start of the next Profound Decisions Empire event.